Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 #### Do: Limit interactions

-Remove unnecessary elements or content that doesn't help the user accomplish something quickly.
-If you need a complex set of interaction, use a single column on the right pane instead.
+Remove unnecessary content that doesn't help users accomplish something quickly.
+If you need complex interactions, use a single column on the right pane instead.

    :::column-end:::
    :::column span="":::